kitten23/FFMpegGlue.js/README.md

 # History
 Nov 2018.
 I'm searching a way to decode hevc data in browser.
 As wiki says https://en.wikipedia.org/wiki/HTML5_video, only safari/android support hevc, thus using mse api is not capable.
-When in node it can be done easily by calling native lib (like ffmpeg), so port ffmepg as a wasm module can do the same thing.
+In node this can be done easily by calling native lib (like ffmpeg), so port ffmepg as a wasm module may do the same thing.

 # Process
 1. compile ffmpeg with emcripten and got "*.bc" libs.